 Serangoon Gardens Root Canal: A History on Saving Your Tooth

 Are you seeking reliable root canal treatment?
-You can consider a trip to our Serangoon Gardens clinic, which not only has a picturesque location but is also a convenient place to visit.
+You can consider a trip to our Serangoon Gardens clinic, which not solely has a picturesque location but is also a convenient place to visit.
 With its understated charm and peaceful aura, Serangoon Gardens makes for a lovely retreat away from the city.

 If you’re visiting us, you can also look forward to hearing historical excerpts about various dental and endodontic treatments.